paulipa/sico-wiki/services/programs/mqp.md

 After the fleet your participation will be tracked by the fleet commander by using a FAT system.
 You can check your own FAT points from auth fleet [activity section](https://auth.eve-linknet.com/imicusfat/).
 # After the fleet, whats next
+After completing the MQP you should have a basic understanding of how to find different fleets within the community.
+The next step is to figure out which types of fleets  you enjoy the most.
+Our community offers plenty of activities hosted by the community partner corporations.

+## Try out different things
+Best way to figure out what you would like to do in EVE is to try out different things.
+Take part in the different operations that are scheduled on the [calendar](https://auth.eve-linknet.com/opcalendar/) the same way you joined for the MQP fleet.
+Talk with other players that are interested in similar content with you on our discord by opting in to the [Special Interest groups](https://auth.eve-linknet.com/groups/).

+## Join a more focused corporation
+After you have found out the things you like to do in EVE we encourage you to move to a more focused corporation.
+A lot of the community corporations are focusing on different things and playing the game in different regions.
+You can find a list of [community corporations](https://wiki.eve-linknet.com/community/coalition-corporations) on this wiki.

+Each corporation has a chat channel on our discord under the `#recruitment` folder where you can ask more questions about joining a spesific corporation.

+If you can't find what you are looking for from within our community then feel free to explore other corporation options in EVE.
+You can find other corporations from the official [EVE recruitment forums](https://forums.eveonline.com/c/corporations-alliances/recruitment-center/63) or on the [evejobs](https://www.reddit.com/r/evejobs/) subreddit.